BSc (Hons) Physiotherapy

 You will be expected to give feedback to one another during practical sessions.

 There is a consent process in place for practical sessions that will be provided at the commencement of study and each year thereafter.

-Professionalism in all aspect of the course are extremely important and students will learn about what it is to be a professional early on in the learning and teaching.
+Professionalism in all aspect of the course are extremely important and you will learn about what it is to be a professional early on in the learning and teaching.

 Professionalism during practical sessions is pivotal as the clinical environment is being replicated and therefore consideration of themes such as health and safety and infection control will be adhered to.
-Students will be expected to adhere to uniform policy and for example; wear their hair up, be bare below the elbows and wear their practical uniforms.
+You will be expected to adhere to uniform policy and for example; wear your hair up, be bare below the elbows and wear your practical uniforms.

 Our Careers and employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.

 Graduates will be eligible to apply for initial registration with the Health and Care Professions Council (HCPC) and for full membership of the Chartered Society of Physiotherapy (CSP).